dockstore/dockstore-documentation/docs/end-user-topics/ORCID.rst

 Export your Dockstore workflow to your ORCID account
 ----------------------------------------------------

-Once your ORCID account is linked to Dockstore, workflow versions with a DOI URL associated with it can be exported to your ORCID account as an ORCID work.
+Once your ORCID account is linked to Dockstore, workflow versions with a DOI URL associated with them can be exported to your ORCID account as an ORCID work.
 You simply:
 - go to the "Versions" tab
 - click the "Actions" button on the associated version